 Spread a generous layer of bechamel sauce over the plates and the rest of the chopped fresh mozzarella.

-Even if it's difficult, let the lasagna rest 5-10 minutes after it's taken out of the oven before cutting it 😊
+Although it's difficult, let the lasagna rest 5-10 minutes after removing it from the oven before cutting into it 😊

 NOTE.
 Nutritional information applies to the lasagne sheets only.